eqNj/eqN-PD2-Filter/README.md

 Ensured any and all newly useful Rune Word bases are always showing and sometimes notifying.
 (4 socket, etheral elite shields, 3 socket ethereal class or elite helms, 5 socket elite amazon bows, etc.)

-Updated the list of +skills needed on a non-magic class item for it to show, overall making them generally much more inclusive in the end game.
+Updated the list of +skills needed on a non-magic class item for it to show, overall making them generally much more inclusive in the endgame.

+Added additional shop hunting tags to items worth buying from vendors.

+Added notes to magic and rare jewels that are good for Low Level Dueling to encourage trading.

+Added notes to unique and set items that are good for Low Level Dueling to encourage trading.

+Planned: Added notes and a [LLD] name tag to specific magic and non-magic items that drop and would serve as ideal Low Level Dueling bases for either Rune Words or Crafting (indicating a crafting character level of 1 for simplicity.)

+Big thanks to Hastmannen for their help with all the Low Level Dueling information.
+You can find their LLD guides for PD2 on Reddit!